-Production:The RED Camera in the Spring 2017 semester at Curry College.
+He has taught Film Production:The RED Camera at Curry College.
 A

-film from the Spring 2015 class, "Reflexivity," WON the The National Academy of Television Arts and Sciences Boston/New England annual 2016 College University Emmy award in the Short Form - Fiction category, and the
+film from that class, "Reflexivity," WON the The National Academy of Television Arts and Sciences Boston/New England annual College University Emmy award in the Short Form - Fiction category, and the

 National Broadcasting Society’s annual student competition award in the Short Film category.
-A film from the Spring 2013 class, "Bitter Roast," was nominated for a New England Emmy award.
+Another film from that class, "Bitter Roast," was nominated for a New England Emmy award.

 He has taught undergraduate 16mm Film

 Production at Boston University, Curry College, and Fitchburg State University, and graduate-level Avid Digital Video Editing and graduate-level Video Production at

 Todd has taught Screenwriting at Curry College and Regis College.

 Acting, Digital Documentary and